Statuses in Latin with translation. Quotes in Latin with translation

 Today for me, tomorrow for you.

-scientist man always has wealth in itself.
+learned man always has wealth in itself.

-64. Homo homni lupus est.
+64. Homo homini lupus est.

 [G x omo g x omini lupus est].

-Man is a wolf to man (Plavt).
+Man is a wolf to man (Plautus).

 65. Homo propōnit, sed Deus dispōnit.

-[Ghomo proponit, sed Deus disponit].
+[G h omo proponit, sed Deus disponit].

 Man proposes, but God disposes.

-66. Homo quisque fortunae faber.
+66. Homo quisque fortūnae faber.

-[G homo kviskve fortune faber].
+[G x omo quiskve fortune faber].

-Each person is the creator of his own destiny.
+Every person is the creator of his own destiny.

 67. Homo sum: humāni nihil a me aliēnum (esse) puto.